richardsoj/ubuntu-setup/README.md

 ### What is this?

-I created this script to automate the installation of everything I need for my Ubuntu.
+I created this script based on [this repo](https://github.com/mmphego/new-computer) to automate the installation of everything I need for my Ubuntu.

 ### How to use?